IP-CAM/Multivendor-Product-Manager-Opencart-1.5.6.x/README.md

 *NOTE:* "bonus" files in "/upload-bonus" directory are provided as extra code snippets and DO NOT come with support.
 Use at your own discretion!

-If you have any issues after installation, please check the FAQ (Frequenty Asked Questions) first! http://opencart.garudacrafts.com/1561/faq

 ## Changelog
 ### v2.3.2
 - updated Admin Members and Admin Customers pages